I only compete with myself: Sivakarthikeyan

 Q. You started as an anchor on television, then ventured into films.
 After four to five movies, the audience gradually accepted you as a ‘mass hero’.
 What made you achieve this breakthrough?

-During my stint on television, I had several female audience and followers.
-That immensely helped.
+During my stint on television, I had several female audience members and followers.
+That helmed immensely.
 Further, I pick family-friendly scripts.

 Q. When you do such movies, don’t you think you play it safe?

 Of course, I do.
 When you drive on the road, you want to be safe, right?
-There’s nothing wrong about it.
+There is nothing wrong about it.
 You know you have a family waiting at home.
 The same applies to films.
 A producer trusts me and invests in me.
 He should neither be disappointed nor suffer losses.

 Q. What about the ‘predictably factor’?